Elias201478/Tera-RGB/READMEPLEASE.txt

 Credits to: N17Pro3426 and ChrisORM380/ChrisRM_380 and 1_cactos/Cactos for verifying my Malware and My Codes.

-PLEASE NOT THAT KozaResponding2 IS NOT RESPONSIBLE FOR ANY DAMAGES.
+PLEASE NOTE THAT KozaResponding2 IS NOT RESPONSIBLE FOR ANY DAMAGES AND OR ANY DATA LOSS.

 my Channel: https://www.youtube.com/@PankozaTestingTrojans

 my GitHub: https://github.com/Elias201478